 INTRODUCTION — Rapid eye movement (REM) sleep behavior disorder (RBD) is a parasomnia characterized by dream-enactment behaviors that emerge during a loss of REM sleep atonia.
 RBD dream enactment ranges in severity from benign hand gestures to violent thrashing, punching, and kicking.
 Patients typically present to medical attention with a concern related to injurious or potentially injurious actions to themselves and/or their bed partner.

 In spontaneously occurring cases, RBD is a prodromal syndrome of alpha-synuclein neurodegeneration.
 Thus, the vast majority of RBD patients will eventually demonstrate signs and symptoms of Parkinson disease or a related disorder (eg, multiple system atrophy or dementia with Lewy bodies), often after a prolonged interval.
-Prior to the emergence of a parkinsonian syndrome, patients may have subtle motor and cognitive deficits, including anosmia and constipation, consistent with an impending neurologic disorder.
+Prior to the emergence of a parkinsonian syndrome, patients may have subtle sensory, motor, and cognitive deficits, including anosmia and constipation, consistent with an impending neurologic disorder.